Jekwwer/markdown-docs-kit/templates/CODE_OF_CONDUCT.md

-This Code of Conduct is adapted from the [Contributor Covenant][contributor-covenant-web], version 2.1, available [here][v2.1], with modifications by [Evgenii Shiliaev][evgenii-shiliaev-github], including rewording the entire document, as well as changing the reporting contact method to a script-friendly placeholder, available at [markdown-docs-kit][markdown-docs-kit] and licensed under [CC BY 4.0][markdown-docs-kit-license].
+This Code of Conduct is adapted from the [Contributor Covenant][contributor-covenant-web], version 2.1, available [here][v2.1], with modifications by [Evgenii Shiliaev][evgenii-shiliaev-github], including rewording the entire document, as well as changing the reporting contact method to a script-friendly placeholder, available at [markdown-docs-kit][jekwwer-markdown-docs-kit] and licensed under [CC BY 4.0][jekwwer-markdown-docs-kit-license].

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][mozilla-code-of-conduct].